kstep/graphicsmagick/www/tools.rst

 Animate: animate a sequence of images
 =====================================

-Animate_ displays a sequence of images or an animation on any workstation display running an X server.
+Animate_ displays a sequence of images or an animation on any display running an X server.

 Compare: compare two images using statistics and/or visual differencing
 =======================================================================